-The potential fine for each offence is £5,000 and, if more than one bat is involved, £5,000 per bat.
+The potential fine for each offence is $\pounds 5,000$ and, if more than one bat is involved, $\pounds 5,000$ per bat.
 An offender can also be imprisoned for six months.
-The forfeiture of any bat or other thing by the court is mandatory on conviction, and items used to commit the offence - vehicles, for example - may be forfeited.
+The forfeiture of any bat or other thing by the court is mandatory on conviction, and items used to commit the offence the Act to the attention of the public and schoolchildren, and allows the LA to take prosecutions in its area.
+In addition, LAs will have regard to government planning policy guidance, statements and circulars in safeguarding bats.
+Because of its brevity this leaflet does not aim to answer specialist queries or problems and so you should refer to the individual Acts for detailed information.
+Further information on what to do when the law is broken, along with information on bats and their roosts, is available from the Bat Conservation Trust.